-The system currently offers three types of navigator agents.
-Their itineraries are based on migration patterns described in [9, 12].
-Navigator agents of the first type are designed for traveling sequentially around the destination nodes to perform tasks at each node.
-Navigator agent of the second type travel among nodes in a star-shaped route.
+Unfortunately, there have not been any unified algorithms for navigating agents in arbitrary networks because the complexity of such algorithms is large.
+Instead, the current implementation of the framework provides three basic types of navigator agents, whose itineraries are based on migration patterns described in [11], [14] and optimized to the target subnetworks, and their minor derivations.
+(1) Navigator agents of the first type are designed for traveling sequentially around the destination nodes to perform tasks at each node.
+(2) Navigator agents of the second type travel among nodes in a star-shaped route.
 That is, they go back and forth between destination nodes and a given base node and performs their tasks in the destination nodes.
-Navigator agent of the third type generate as many copies of themselves as the number of nodes that they must monitor before migrating to the nodes.
+(3) Navigator agents of the third type generate as many copies of themselves as the number of nodes that they must monitor before migrating to the nodes.
 After that, each copy moves to the node and accesses the resources, and then goes back to the source node.
 Each copy reports to the leader agent among the copies and then disappears.
-Navigator agents of each type should be selected according to the topology of the network and the requirements of their task agents.
-They can cover agent itineraries of typical management tasks such as monitoring network traffic and computational resources at the nodes that are known in advance.
-Also, we can easily define other navigator agents whose routes are more complex by extending the Java classes of the three type of navigator agents.
+These types define as Java subclasses of the Navigator-Agent class and enable us to easily define other navigator agents whose routes are more complex by extending the three types' Java classes.
+For example, the system currently offers navigator agents that travel among specified nodes at intervals required by their task agents.
+We should discuss the size of a navigator agent.
+If each navigator agent of the three types migrates along an itinerary defined as a static list of hosts, the size of the agent is smaller than 4KB (zip-compressed), where the size of the minimal agent in MobileSpace is about 2.4KB (zip-compressed) and the size of a navigator agent supporting all the three patterns is larger than 6KB (zip-compressed).